Lymphoid leukemia: Targeted therapy

 Several molecular tumor profiling protocols have been initiated in Europe (e.g., MOSCATO-01, iTHER, and ESMART) to identify actionable lesions for targeted treatment in specific subgroups of patients.

 NK cell therapy

 Natural killer (NK) cell therapy is used in pediatrics for children with relapsed lymphoid leukemia.
-These patients normally have a resistance to chemotherapy, therefore, in order to continue on, must receive some kind of therapy.
+These patients normally have a resistance to chemotherapy, therefore, in order to continue on, must receive some other kind of therapy.
 In some cases, NK cell therapy is a choice.

 NK cells are known for their ability to eradicate tumor cells without any prior sensitization to them.
 One problem when using NK cells in order to fight off lymphoid leukemia is the fact that it is hard to amount enough of them to be effective.
 One can receive donations of NK cells from parents or relatives through bone marrow transplants.
 There are also the issues of cost, purity and safety.
 Unfortunately, there is always the possibility of Graft vs host disease while transplanting bone marrow.

 NK cell therapy is a possible treatment for many different cancers such as Malignant glioma.